-- 39. Additional flight activity watches were undertaken at selected VPs in the 2007 and 2008 breeding seasons.
+42. Additional flight activity watches were undertaken at selected VPs in the 2007 and 2008 breeding seasons.
 The aim of this work was to quantify changes in the detectability with distance, flight height and changes in flight activity through the day for species of high conservation value.
 The method employed was the same as that used for generic VPs except that whimbrel, golden plover, dunlin, arctic skua, great skua, merlin, red-throated diver and greylag goose were treated as Target Species.
 For these species details of all flights seen were recorded and mapped.
 In addition to the details recorded during generic VP watches, observers also recorded the distance to birds at the moment they were first detected.
-To facilitate accurate estimation of distance and mapping of flight lines a series of markers (white bags filled with peat) were positioned 500 m from the VPs and the exact locations of notable landmarks were determined using GPS and marked on survey maps. - 40.
-In 2007 six VPs (Map 47) were selected to overlook areas known from previous years' survey work to hold above average densities of the Target Species.
-Watches were mostly in bouts of three hours and were spread evenly throughout daylight hours from late May to early August 2007 (Table 7).
-Each VP was watched for a total of 36 to 40 hours.
+To facilitate accurate estimation of distance and mapping of flight lines a series of markers (white bags filled with peat) were positioned 500 m from the VPs and the exact locations of notable landmarks were determined using GPS and marked on survey maps.

+43. In 2007 six VPs (Map 47) were selected to overlook areas known from previous years' survey work to hold above average densities of the Target Species.
+Watches were mostly in bouts of three hours and were spread evenly throughout daylight hours from late May to July 007 (Table 7).
+Each VP was watched for a total of 33 to 43 hours.
 An additional 18 hours of watches were made in June and July 2008 from three VPs aimed at increasing the sample of dunlin flights.

-- 41. In addition to the detection and diurnal pattern analyses, data for whimbrel and golden plover were examined for evidence that these species flew over some types of landform more than others.
-The visible area from the six VPs was divided into an array of 200x200 m grid cells and each grid cell was classified as one of four landform-types, as follows: - hill tops, flat or gently sloping (gradient <0.2); - steep slopes, (gradient >0.2, 4 or more 10 m contour lines within square); - gently sloping mid and lower slopes (gradient <0.2); - near streams, (>50 m length of stream within the square).
+44. In addition to the detection and diurnal pattern analyses, data for whimbrel and golden plover were examined for evidence that these species flew over some types of landform more than others.
+The visible area from the six VPs was divided into an array of 200 x 200 m grid cells and each grid cell was classified as one of four landform-types, as follows:

+- hill tops, flat or gently sloping (gradient <0.2); - steep slopes, (gradient >0.2, i.e >3 10m contour lines crossing the square);. - gently sloping mid and lower slopes (gradient <0.2); - near streams, (>50 m length of stream within the square).